intervalia/gulp-component-assembler/UPDATE_HISTORY.md

 * Updated documentation
 * Updated dependancies
 * Corrected code to default to use the project folder name for locale files If the default of `'strings_??.json'` can not be found.
+* Corrected tests to perform correctly with the code fix above.

 ### 2.0.0 - Aug 03, 2015
 * Converted the output path to not include the pathname where the `assembly.json` file lives.
 This can be overridden, to produce the output in the same location as previous versions, by setting the option `useOldDest` to true in the `assemble()` command.
 (See [README.md](README.md) for more information.)